operating-function/pallas/README.md

 - **Capability-based process security model** - <span style="color:orange">in progress</span>
    - Cogs are designed to run hierarchically with a token, or capability-based, security model.
 The cog development model is under active development, but capabilities have not yet been added.
 - **Native networking** - <span style="color:red">not started</span>
    - Native networking is the least complete core feature.
-There are designs for a basic implementation using HTTP, but more sophisticated approaches are possible.
+There are designs for a basic implementation using TCP, but more sophisticated approaches are possible.
 - **Scalable runtime** - <span style="color:red">not started</span>
    - The existing Haskell runtime is considered adequate for prototyping and hobbyists in the near term, but cannot scale to our required terabytes of data.
 The runtime will need to be rewritten in a systems language like C, Rust, or Zig.